| |

 Signing the ketubah at a Jewish Lake Tahoe wedding.

-As wedding guests arrived, staff directed them to a small tent to enjoy cocktails.
-Meanwhile, family members and close friends gathered together to witness the couple signing the ketubah, the Jewish marriage contract.
+As guests arrived, staff directed them to a small tent for cocktails.
+Inside the barn, close family and friends gathered to witness the signing of the ketubah, the Jewish marriage contract.

 Ketubah signing ceremony at a Jewish Tahoe wedding.

-Since the rain wasn’t letting up, the couple decided to move their ceremony indoors.
-The dance floor offered plenty of space, so the rabbi helped everyone get ready.
+With the rain showing no signs of letting up, the decision was made to move the ceremony indoors.
+The dance floor offered plenty of space, and the rabbi helped everyone transition smoothly.

-A female rabbi supervises a chuppah with a ski pole.
+A female rabbi supervises a chuppah with four ski poles.

 Ceremony

-As a photographer with a documentary style, I keep my camera up no matter what is happening on a wedding day.
-This allows me to capture the real story of the day, as it unfolds.
+As a documentary-style photographer, I keep my camera up regardless of what’s happening.
+That approach allows me to capture the real story of the day as it unfolds, including the unexpected moments that often matter most.

-The bride and groom’s parents greeted them and joined them at the chuppah for the duration of the Jewish wedding ceremony.
+The couple’s parents joined them beneath the chuppah for the ceremony.

 Jewish wedding ceremony inside a large white tent.